 Thank you for your interest in Exploring New Horizons Outdoor Schools at Redwood Glen.
 Exploring New Horizons is a private non-profit [501 (c) (3)] California corporation that conducts residential outdoor education at three facilities.
 In all three programs, teaching is conducted outside and centers around exploration and appreciation of the natural world.

-Exploring New Horizons at Sempervirens offers 4- and 5-day programs in which students hike in the old growth redwoods at Big Basin State Park, discover what’s living in the tidepools at Natural Bridges State Beach, and explore our beautiful organic garden and orchard.
+Exploring New Horizons at Redwood Glen offers 4- and 5-day programs in which students hike in the old growth redwoods, discover what’s living in the tidepools, and explore the shores of Pescadero Creek.

 The cost of the program varies annually.
 Please call to find out the fee for this year’s program.
 Program fee is charged per student (counselors and teachers are free).
-The fee includes busing to and from the beach and Big Basin, housing, and all meals except for the first lunch, which students bring.
-Teachers and counselors are not charged for their week at the outdoor school.
+The fee includes busing to and from the beach, housing, and all meals except for the first lunch, which students bring.
+Teachers are not charged for their week at the outdoor school.

 Please call (831) 338-3013 for any questions or email email@example.com.